Gums Bleed When I Floss: Why Do They Bleed And How To Heal Your Gums

 3. Once the floss is between your teeth, curve it around the base of one tooth in a C-shape.
 Scrape the side of the tooth facing you, moving it up and down several times.

-4. Repeat steps 2 and 3, for every single tooth contact.
+4. Repeat steps 2 and 3 for every single tooth contact.

 How often should you floss?

 The American Dental Association recommends flossing at least once a day.
 It can be done before you go to bed or after a meal, depending on what works best for you.
 Consistency is key!
-Incorporating proper flossing techniques into your daily routine, can prevent bleeding gums and help achieve a healthier smile.
+Incorporating proper flossing techniques into your daily routine can prevent bleeding gums and help achieve a healthier smile.

-Tips for Managing Gums Bleeding When Flossing
+Tips for Managing Gum Bleeding When Flossing

 Incorporating other oral care practices to reduce gum bleeding